Satya-geek7/Dev-Portfolio/README.md

-# 🧑‍💻 Satya Prakash Behera — Personal Developer Portfolio
+# 🧑‍💻 Satya Prakash Behera — Portfolio

 Welcome to my personal developer portfolio website!
 This is a fully responsive, modern, and production-ready portfolio built to showcase my skills, projects, experience, and contact information.
 Built with ❤️ using React.js, TailwindCSS, and a clean component-driven design approach.